Flowminder/FlowKit/docs/source/administrator/management/etl/etl.md

 FlowETL manages the loading of CDR data into FlowDB.
 It is built on [Apache Airflow](https://airflow.apache.org), and a basic understanding of how to use Airflow will be very helpful in making the best use of FlowETL.
 We recommend you familiarise yourself with the Airflow [tutorial](https://airflow.apache.org/docs/stable/tutorial.html), and [key concepts](https://airflow.apache.org/docs/stable/concepts.html) before continuing.
 You should also have some familiarity with SQL.

+To work with FlowETL, it may be helpful to install the [flowetl](https://pypi.org/project/flowetl/) module into your local Python environment.
+This is not a prerequisite, but can be helpful when writing pipelines.

 ### Macros

 To help you write the SQL you'll need to create your data pipeline, FlowETL supplies several macros, in additional to those [provided by Airflow](https://airflow.apache.org/docs/stable/macros.html).
 These macros are filled in when a task is run.